AMD-AGI/GEAK-eval/README.md

 You can contribute in the following ways:
 1. Add new kernels for evaluations:
-    - Add the dataset of new kernels under `tb_eval/data`.
+    - Add the dataset of new kernels under `geak_eval/data`.
-    - Add the path of this new dataset in `tb_eval.constants`.
+    - Add the path of this new dataset in `geak_eval.constants`.
-    - Add an evaluator interface for this new dataset in `tb_eval.evaluators.interface`.
+    - Add an evaluator interface for this new dataset in `geak_eval.evaluators.interface`.
-    - Add an evaluator to be run by the interface in `tb_eval.evaluators`.
+    - Add an evaluator to be run by the interface in `geak_eval.evaluators`.
 The evaluator is a function that only runs python call and does not run if imported as a module.
 The `evaluator` (e.g. `TB_correctness.py`) is run by its `interface` (e.g. `interface.TestAllCloseEvaluatorTBG`).
-2. You can add new metrics for evaluator to work with in `tb_eval.metrics`.
+2. You can add new metrics for evaluator to work with in `geak_eval.metrics`.
-3. You can add new performance eval metrics for your (or existing) dataset under `tb_eval.perf`.
+3. You can add new performance eval metrics for your (or existing) dataset under `geak_eval.perf`.

 ### Updates
 * [2025-07-16] Added autotune compatible ROCm kernels and naive softmax, use `-tp` argument with path to this folder as below:
-    - `tb_eval eval -f PATH_TO_EVAL_FOLDER -o RESULT_NAME -ds rocm -tp tb_eval/data/ROCm/data/ROCm_v1_autotune`
+    - `geak_eval eval -f PATH_TO_EVAL_FOLDER -o RESULT_NAME -ds rocm -tp geak_eval/data/ROCm/data/ROCm_v1_autotune`
     - `naive_softmax.py` kernel from [rocm blog](https://rocm.docs.amd.com/projects/ai-developer-hub/en/latest/notebooks/gpu_dev_optimize/triton_kernel_dev.html#naive-version) is added to this repo.
     - Use `-c` argument to directly run evaluations on python triton code file(s)/folder instead of json-based parsing.